jef42/pcapwrapper/README.md

 ## Requirements

 Because it is a wrapper over pcap library, it requires this library to be installed.
-The wrapper is built using `libpcap-dev 1.7.4-2` library, `g++` and `C++17` on Unix system.
-It doesn't work on Windows systems.
+The wrapper is built using `libpcap-dev 1.7.4-2` library and `g++ 6.3.0` on Unix system.

-To managed to build the library, it is required `cmake` version `3.5`
+To managed to build the library, it is required `cmake` version `3.2.2`

-One of the example programs requires `sqlite3`.

 ## Build